Sweet Potato Pancakes

 - 1⁄4 tsp. ground cloves

-- 3⁄4 cup (6 oz.) unsalted butter, melted, divided, plus more butter for serving if desired
+- 12 tbsp. unsalted butter, melted, divided, plus more for serving

 - 2 cups whole milk, warmed slightly